mshafer1/frclabviewtutorials/_tutorials/state-machine/index.md

 To start, create a enum control on the front panel, and right click on it.
 From the menu, select "Make Type Def."

-{% include zoomableImage.html path='images/StateMachineCreateTypeDef.png' alt='Creating the TypeDef' scaler='' height=761 width=504 %}
+{% include zoomableImage.html path='images/StateMachineCreateTypeDef.png' alt='Creating the TypeDef' height=761 width=504 %}

 Right click again and select "Open Type Def"

-{% include zoomableImage.html path='images/StateMachineOpenTypeDef.png' alt='Open the TypeDef' scaler='' height=754 width=632 %}
+{% include zoomableImage.html path='images/StateMachineOpenTypeDef.png' alt='Open the TypeDef' height=754 width=632 %}

 Once the Type Def is open, we can set the items of the enum.
 For this example the Up, Down, Initialize, and Get Input have been entered.

-{% include zoomableImage.html path='images/StateMachineSetEnum.png' alt='Set states' scaler='' height=499 width=515 %}
+{% include zoomableImage.html path='images/StateMachineSetEnum.png' alt='Set states' height=499 width=515 %}

 Back in Periodic Tasks, we use this Type Def to setup the state machine.